 Our goal is to continue to enable SaaS sellers and drive additional value for customers.
 Today, we’re excited to announce the launch of the AWS Marketplace SaaS Contracts, which allows sellers to offer monthly, one, two, and three year contracts for SaaS and application programming interface (API) products.

-What’s the benefit of SaaS Contracts for customers?
+What are the Benefit of SaaS Contracts for Customers?

 This new capability gives AWS customers more options and flexibility in how they procure software through AWS Marketplace.
 Customers can use a shopping-cart like experience to determine the number of included units and the duration of their contract.
 Customers can take advantage of potential cost savings resulting from longer-term contracts and will have the ability to expand their subscriptions at any time.
 Customers that purchase monthly contracts can expand to a one, two, or three year contract term as needed, and can take advantage of automatic, configurable renewals.
 Today, customers can now subscribe to over 70 SaaS products, giving AWS customers even greater selection.